 What drives me personally is the interest in problem-solving.
 It seems, the more a person knows and has experienced, the more likely she/he is to find solutions to “hard” problems.
 Having an active interest in programming, music, game design, math, and puzzles of any kind myself, I am amazed how solutions emerge, sometimes through the unexpected transfer of knowledge between different domains.
 This also explains my interest in interdisciplinary research.

 During my PhD training at CogNovo, I engaged in several research projects relating to experimental psychology and electroencephalography.
 Before, I worked almost a decade in the semiconductor industry, gaining experience in handling and analysing large data sets and developing web- and desktop technologies to design and analyse experiments.
 Currently, I provide analytical and IT support for Creativity Testing Services.

-I studied at Dresden University of Technology, FH Brandenburg, and Beuth University of Applied Sciences (Berlin).
+I conducted my PhD training as part of the CogNovo doctoral training programme at the University of Plymouth.
+My supervisory team consisted of Guido Bugmann (School of Computing, Electronics and Mathematics), Jeremy Goslin (School of Psychology), and Katharine Willis (School of Art, Design, and Architecture).
+Before, I studied at Dresden University of Technology, FH Brandenburg, and Beuth University of Applied Sciences (Berlin).
 I hold a “Bachelor of Science Media Informatics” and a “Master of Science Online Media Informatics”.